FitzwilliamMuseum/egyptiancoffins/_nespawershefyt/construction.md

     image: warped.jpg
     caption: Single CT image (transverse) through the inner coffin box

+    image: ../joints_with_grain_labelled.jpg
+    caption: Joints used in coffins in the Fitzwilliam Museum's Egyptian collection

 ---
 ## Technical summary of materials and manufacture